 During our time at the conference, we were fortunate to have conversations with some key IB stakeholders, discussing issues ranging from whether the MYP e-assessments will in time be brought across to the IBDP, to school authorisation processes and the IB’s relationship with UCAS.

 One much discussed topic this year was the new Maths syllabus, which will first be taught in schools next year.
-This has been something we’ve been researching quite a bit, and talking to many families and schools about.
-The sketch below should give a rough indication of where SL and Studies are now aligned, and it certainly feels like a move to do away with this misconception that HL Maths is ‘too hard’ – a fallacy which is corroborated by many IB schools.
-Indeed, the IB are making huge efforts to get universities sign-off on the new system.
+This has been something we’ve been researching quite a bit and talking to many families and schools about.
+The sketch below should give a rough indication of where SL and Studies are now aligned, and it certainly feels like a move to do away with this misconception that HL Maths is ‘too hard’ – a fallacy that is corroborated by many IB schools.
+Indeed, the IB is making huge efforts to get universities sign-off on the new system.
 You can stay up to speed by viewing the IBO Twitter feed, which is updated regularly as UK universities rubber stamp these new Maths qualifications.
-Note: we’ve simplifed “analysis and approaches” to “pure” and “applications and interpreation” to “applied” for ease.
+Note: we’ve simplified “analysis and approaches” to “pure” and “applications and interpretation” to “applied” for ease.

-We met IB coordinators and school stakeholders from over 50 countries, from schools ranging from those going through authorisation through to the ‘senior statesmen’ within the IB ecosystem.
-We learned a lot, and feel fortunate to also impart knowledge to schools who are new to the IB world.
+We met IB coordinators and school stakeholders from over 50 countries, from schools ranging from those going through authorisation to the ‘senior statesmen’ within the IB ecosystem.
+We learned a lot, and feel fortunate to also impart knowledge to schools that are new to the IB world.

 Abu Dhabi 2019

 It was such a wonderful, positive experience.
 As a team of IB graduates, it was so fun to see some of our old teachers, many of whom had no idea we were still in the IB world.
 The gala dinner on Friday broke down all barriers with our very own Ebba having a dance-off with any comers, and usually winning.